Ascot Racecourse (Western Australia)

 Ascot Racecourse is the major racecourse in Perth, Western Australia, situated approximately 8 km east of the Perth central business district, with the headquarters of the Perth Racing positioned directly opposite.

-It is regarded as the "grand old lady" of Australian racecourses.
-It has a 2 km track with modern, well drained turf, and a 300 m track inclining straight regarded by experts as the most severe test of stayers in Australia.
+The racecourse has a 2-kilometre (1.2 mi) turf track with a 300-metre (980 ft) inclined finishing straight.

 History

 In 1848 a race meeting was held on Hardey's "Grove Farm" alongside the Swan River.
 Soon afterwards a site was selected for a permanent course on Hardey's property – this became the Perth Race Course (later Ascot Racecourse).
 In 1852, the West Australian Turf Club was formed.

 The inaugural Perth Cup was held in 1887.

 In 1885 a railway was constructed to the northern side of Swan River opposite the racecourse.
 The railway was extended across the river to the racecourse in 1897.
 The railway and station were removed in 1957.

 Races

 The following is a list of Group races which are run at Ascot Racecourse.